rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Balancing input and output.
 (How much should you read vs. how much should you write?)
 (An issue for creativity.)

-1. Donating to Grinnell.
-(Why you should donate.)

-1. Preregistration.

 1. Outlook.
 (More precisely, Outlook Calendar.)